 UOW Social Work offers fresh and innovative content, taught by experts in the Social Work field.
 Common subjects with the Bachelor of Social Science in the first year include Psychology, Indigenous Studies and Geography.
 The intensive professional experience in this degree will allow you to practise your skills with real people, in real- world situations giving you first-hand Social Work experience.
 This experience ensures you are job-ready when graduating, making you highly attractive to employers.

-For more detailed information, please visit the course handbook page here.
+For more detailed information, please visit the course finder page here.

 As part of your Bachelor of Social Work, you will be required to undertake two Field Education Placements.
 For more information about placements, please see our Social Work Field Education page.